Limitless-Studios/Supercell-Mods/README.md

 Feel free to send a mod request to Opum, preferably in a Twitter DM (@TheNewOpum), or an email thenewopum@gmail.com

 Make sure to keep it reasonable!

-## Installation Instructions:

-For Android:
-1. Turn on Unknown Sources
-2. Install the APK

-For iOS:
-1. Download Cydia Impactor from here: www.cydiaimpactor.com
-2. Open the program
-3. Drag the IPA file into the program window
-4. Enter your Apple ID and password
-5. Wait about 1-2 minutes
-6. Trust the app in Settings